Axway/flowmanager/scripts/README.md

 # Generate pem and p12 certs

 - The scripts should be run from their location. (./scripts/).
-- In order to change variables, please, modify .env file.
+- In order to change the variables, please, modify .env file.